fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 {% include alert.html class='danger' title='Syllabus Quiz' text="
-- Make sure you watch the intro video and take the quiz that covers both the intro video and the syllabus.
-These cover important logistics of the course and are super easy points that you don't want to miss out on.
+- Make sure you watch the intro videos (one on the course, one on the syllabus) and take the quiz that covers both videos and the syllabus.
+Questions cover important logistics of the course and are super easy points that you don't want to miss out on!
+The video links will be posted no later than Tuesday morning, and you can take the quiz anytime this week.
 "%}